-The trust invests in a portfolio of funds and common stocks that may pay tax-advantaged income.
+The trust invests in a portfolio of funds and common stocks that may pay taxadvantaged income.
 The trust's income may consist of a combination of (i) income exempt from regular federal personal income tax ("tax-exempt income"), (ii) qualified dividend income, (iii) capital gain and (iv) other taxable income subject to ordinary income tax rates.
-Only the portion of a distribution from the trust derived from tax-exempt income will be exempt from regular federal personal income tax.
+Only the portion of a distribution from the trust derived from taxexempt income will be exempt from regular federal personal income tax.
 Distributions from sources other than federally tax exempt income from certain funds, including capital gain distributions, generally are not exempt from federal income tax.
-Certain income from the trust may be subject to state and local tax, foreign tax and/or the alternative minimum tax.
+Certain income from the trust may be subject to state and local tax, foreign tax and/or the alternative minimum tax on individuals.
+For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.
 Certain dividends on equity interests in corporations are treated as qualified dividend income subject to federal income tax for individuals at the same rates that apply to net capital gain, provided certain holding period requirements are satisfied.
 For individuals, the maximum marginal stated federal tax rate for net capital gain is generally 20% (15% or 0% for taxpayers with taxable incomes below certain thresholds).
 Investment income may also be subject to a 3.8% "medicare tax."
 Net capital gain equals net long-term capital gain minus net short-term capital loss for the taxable year.
 Capital gain or loss is long-term if the holding period for the asset is more than one year and is short-term if the holding period for the asset is one year or less.
 The tax rates for capital gains realized from assets held for one year or less are generally the same as for ordinary income.
 There is, however, no guarantee that legislation increasing the tax rate on qualified dividend income or capital gains will not be enacted in the future or that the dividends paid on common and preferred stocks will continue to be considered qualified dividend income.
 Certain holding period requirements must be satisfied for investors to be eligible to take advantage of the lower tax rate on qualified dividend income and there is no tax-advantaged benefit to investors who hold units of the trust in qualified retirement accounts or other tax-deferred accounts.
 Investors should consult their own tax advisors before making any tax-related investment decision.